-Students will be required to attend a 2 hour session on searching for medical references and use of Endnotes in the Spring semester with Nancy Clark.
+Students will be required to attend a 2 hour session on searching for medical references and use of Endnote in the Spring semester with Nancy Clark.
 This training will be offered early in the Spring semester for at least two sessions.
-Please attend one session.
-Students who have received an excused absence from the Office of Student Affairs in advance will be required to remediate the material through watching a video of this presentation, and successfully completing a written quiz over the session content
+You must attend one session.
+Students with an excused absence from the Office of Student Affairs in advance will be required to remediate the material through watching a video of this presentation AND successfully completing a written guiz over the session content